-- It must be signed by or on behalf of both parties. - It must be attested in writing by at least two competent witnesses.
+- It must be expressed in writing. - It must be signed by or on behalf of both parties. - It must be attested in writing by at least two competent witnesses.

 Rent levels and reviews

 32. How are rent levels usually reviewed and are there restrictions on this?
 Is VAT (or equivalent) payable on rent?